Alerting in Production: Building Alerts That Matter

 Your SLO is 99.9% monthly availability (8.7 hours of downtime).
 A bug causes 4 hours of downtime in a single day.
 The burn-rate alert fires correctly, but the error budget for the rest of the month is now gone.
 Any further downtime will breach the SLO regardless of how quickly you respond.

 Mitigation: Set up multi-window burn-rate alerts.
 A 1-hour window catching fast burns (14.4x burn rate = 99.9% consumed in 1 hour) catches acute issues.
-A 6-hour window at 6x rate catches slower burns.
-And always have a “budget remaining” dashboard alongside burn-rate alerting.
+A 6-hour window at 6x rate catches slower burns that still matter.
+But also add an explicit “error budget exhausted” alert that fires when remaining budget drops below a configurable threshold — 20% is a common choice.
+Always maintain a dashboard showing budget consumed, budget remaining, and projected breach date.
+The burn-rate alert tells you something is burning.
+The budget remaining alert tells you the fire already consumed everything.

 Stale threshold creates a hidden failure mode